JerryI/wljs-snippets/README.md

 ### `.evaluate`, `.oncall-evaluate`
 Evaluate the content of the cell, when a user call the snippet from the menu

+### `.evaluate-forreal`, `.oncall-evaluate-forreal`
+Evaluate the content of the cell inside the notebook for real and removes it

 ### `.oncall-once-evaluate`
 The same as previous, but does it once